kadengriffith/kbrew_hypertxt/README.md

 Visit localhost:5000 to view the end result.

-Right clicking and selecting view source in Chrome, the response should look identical to:
+Right clicking and selecting 'view source' in Chrome, the response should look identical to:

 ```
 <!DOCTYPE html>